msupply-foundation/conforma-web-app/documentation/internal/Element-Type-Specs.md

 - **description**: `string` -- as above [Optional]
 - **options**: `array[string]` -- as above
 - **default**: `string`/`number` -- if not provided, defaults to index 0.
+- **hasOther**: `boolean` -- if `true`, an additional text-entry field is provided so the user can add their own alternative option _(may not implement in first iteration but good to have the option in future)_

 #### Response type